Collegehive/IIMB-BBADBE/MFS/Important Questions/Module 8.md

 * **Competitive Landscape:** What are competitors doing?
 How can you differentiate your approach?
 * **Market Trends:** Are there emerging trends or channels that should be considered? (e.g., the rise of influencer marketing)

+---

-**4. What are the ethical considerations that salespeople should keep in mind throughout the sales process, particularly in B2B and luxury markets?**
+### 4. What are the ethical considerations that salespeople should keep in mind throughout the sales process, particularly in B2B and luxury markets?

 * **Transparency and Honesty:** Be upfront about product features, limitations, and pricing.
 Avoid misleading or deceptive tactics.
 * **Respect for Customer Autonomy:** Avoid pressuring or manipulating customers.
 Allow them to make informed decisions without undue influence.